|Read all the fine print of the offer is one way to avoid a rebate problem.|

 Missing Required Proofs of Purchase

 Rebate offers often do demand several forms of proof to quality.
-The company might ask for the sales receipt with a specific date, a product code, the rebate form, etc. If you miss just one of the requirements that the company is asking for regarding that rebate, you risk not receiving it.
+The company might ask for the sales receipt with a specific date, a product code, the rebate form, etc. If you miss just one of the requirements that the company is asking for regarding that rebate, you risk not receiving it and causing rebate problems.
 All demands of the rebate as stated by the company in the form are required for proper submission.

 Also, make a copy of your receipt and proofs-of-purchase for your own safety in case the rebate fails to arrive.